rosudrag/LocalHotspotProxy/readme.md

 nodemon index.js
 ```

+Configure the proxy to your preferences by modifying _index.js_

 ## To Use
-* you have to have access to the proxy
+* you have to have access to the proxy from the mobile device
-  * you can do that by setting up wifi hotspot and connecting to the wifi
+  * you do that by setting up wifi hotspot on your machine and connecting to the hotspot from your mobile device
 * setup proxy connection on port 8000 to the wifi hotspot (use Proxy Droid on android for this)

 ## Resources